Resourcio-Community/CyberSecurity-resources/README.md

 # CyberSecurity-resources
-This is an awesome project about Cyber Security resources. ⚡
+This is an awesome repo about Cyber Security resources. ⚡

 Resources are added frequently! ⚡